matthieudelaro/pyNet/README.md

 It is composed of fully connected layers only, represented by the weights and biases required to compute the forward pass and backward pass in a loop.
 Main mathematical formulas applied and refered to in the source code are the following :
 ![alt tag](http://neuralnetworksanddeeplearning.com/images/tikz21.png)

 Optimization have been done by allocating numpy arrays only once when possible, instead of doing it for each forward/backward computation.
 It provides gradient descent backward propagation, batches, Softmax loss, ReLU/LeakyReLU/Sigmoid activation functions, drop out, and learning rate decay.
+Those parameters can be changed in the constructor of LoopyNet.
 It achieves 97-98% accuracy with 3 input layers (140 hidden neurons : 100 + 30 + 10 neurons).

+As of commit a648ea9626624e4df991798126a50fe8159ea4d8, drop out does not significatively improve the performances.
+(Maybe because the quantity of neurons is really limited?)

 ## DeNet
 While LoopyNet is almost self contained and rather easy to read, it lakes modularity.
 Its design is not easily parallelizable, and it assumes that all layers are fully connected layers.
 They should all have fully connected connections, with weights and biases, the same activation function, etc.